 In addition, VoIP providers make it easy to add new users.
 Administrators can quickly log into the system to add new lines on their own within the system's online portal.
 This simplifies the process of setting up new employees with their own line.

 When VoIP was first introduced, there was concern about call quality.
 Many felt calls sounded staticky; others had problems with calls dropping off.
 As technology has improved, so, too, has call quality.
-In fact, the connection quality difference between VoIP and landline is now so insignificant that most users have no idea when they are using VoIP and when they are on a landline connection.
+In fact, the difference between VoIP and landline is now so insignificant that most users have no idea when they are using VoIP and when they are on a landline connection.

 VoIP is becoming a standard option for all businesses.
 Soon, nearly all U.S. phone users will use VoIP.
-Research shows that VoIP use among businesses has grown by more six times since 2010.
+Research shows that VoIP use among businesses has grown more than six times since 2010.
 Data from Statista revealed that there were 6.2 million VoIP business subscribers in 2010.
 In 2018, that number grew to more than 41 million.

 The only businesses that can't take advantage of VoIP phone systems are those in communities without access to high-speed internet service or with unreliable internet service.

 A huge factor when choosing a phone system for your business is deciding how you want the PBX equipment, which is what's needed to run the system, hosted.
-Some phone system providers offer on-premises or cloud-based systems, while others offer both options.
+Some providers offer on-premises or cloud-based systems, while others offer both options.

 With on-premises systems, the PBX equipment is installed inside your business.
 Your IT team is responsible for securing it, keeping it up and running, and upgrading it when necessary.
 Hosting on-premises gives businesses the ability to keep a few traditional landlines working alongside SIP-trunked VoIP lines.

-Similar to landline systems, on-premises VoIP systems have all the equipment installed and housed on-site inside each business.
+Similar to landline systems, on-premises VoIP systems have all the equipment installed and housed onsite inside each business.
 The hardware is typically stored in your company's server closet.

 With this option, you are in total control of your system.
 You aren't relying on anyone else to make sure it is running, and you can configure it to your exact specifications.
 However, since it is located onsite, your IT staff handles all repairs and upgrades.
 On-premises systems need to be professionally installed.

-If you have a VoIP on-premises system, you will also need SIP trunking or PRI circuits to connect a dial tone to the system.
+If you have a VoIP on-premises system, you will need SIP trunking or PRI circuits to connect a dial tone to the system.